c29r3/solana-snapshot-finder/README.md

   --num_of_retries NUM_OF_RETRIES
-                        The number of retries if a suitable server for downloading the snapshot was not found --sleep Sleep before next retry (seconds) --sort_order Priority way to sort the found servers. latency or slots_diff
+                        The number of retries if a suitable server for downloading the snapshot was not found --sleep Sleep before next retry (seconds) --sort_order Priority way to sort the found servers. latency or slots_diff or cost
 ```
 ![alt text](https://raw.githubusercontent.com/c29r3/solana-snapshot-finder/aec9a59a7517a5049fa702675bdc8c770acbef99/2021-07-23_22-38.png?raw=true)